France Travel Insurance: Plans & Prices

 Healthcare Costs

 Travel medical insurance covers hospital stays, urgent care visits, and emergency transportation.
-Many policies can arrange direct payment to hospitals, so you’re not stuck with large up-front costs.
+Many policies can arrange direct payment to hospitals, so you’re not stuck with high up-front costs.

 High Tourism Traffic